-3. Approach to community engagement, mobilization, facilitation and plan to leverage existing data to identify areas of opportunity (750 word maximum)
+3. Approach to community engagement, mobilization, facilitation and plan to leverage existing data to identify areas of opportunity (900 word maximum)

 - a.
 Describe the Community Collective's approach to ensuring that their planning, project selection, and implementation activities engage and mobilize the neighborhood, including those neighborhood residents, populations, and groups who stand to benefit most from the selected project.
 Describe how the applicant will address challenges related to community engagement, mobilization, and facilitation.
 (250 word maximum) - b.
-Provide specific details on how the Community Collective plans to engage neighborhood residents and where those activities map to the community engagement continuum (See Appendix D).
+Provide specific details on how the Community Collective plans to engage neighborhood residents and where those activities map to the community engagement continuum (See Appendix F).
 (250 word maximum) - c.
-Identify challenges the Collective may encounter during community engagement phase and how might they overcome them.
-(250 word maximum)
+Identify challenges the Collective may encounter during the community engagement phase and how might they overcome them.
+(250 word maximum) - d.
+What secondary data sources (I.e. data that is collected by someone other than the primary user) does your Collective plan to review/leverage to identify neighborhood priorities and gaps?
+(150 word maximum)